World Refrigeration Day 2022 – Cooling matters!

 Regulation in the EU and the UK aims to reduce their environmental impact.
 The F-Gas register ensures a safer future for the environment through the proper installation, servicing and management of gases.

-Suppliers of refrigeration, HVAC or heat pump equipment must be F-Gas certified and registered.
+Suppliers of refrigeration, HVAC software or heat pump equipment must be F-Gas certified and registered.
 It means that all of that supplier’s engineers who install, commission, repair and service equipment must hold relevant qualifications.

 As we celebrate World Refrigeration Day, we must also be mindful of the consequences of the potentially harmful nature of refrigerants and how to eliminate or at least minimise their impacts.